 TKS has installed new Regenerative Thermal Oxidizers at Honda, TMMK, TMMTX, TMMI, TMMBC, TMMMS, Nissan, Subaru, Ford, and Kia.

-In the flow schematic at right or below, starting at the bottom left, industrial process exhaust gas enters and is pushed through via in-line fan to chamber 1 on the far right.
+Industrial process exhaust gas enters and is pushed through via in-line fan to the first chamber.
 The valve is open to accept incoming gas for treatment.
-The process gas move vertically through the ceramic media in chamber 1, absorbing waste heat stored in the ceramic media, and the incoming air is heated to approximately 1300°F. The air then travels into the combustion chamber, right to left across the top of the tower, and reaches temperatures of 1500°F.
+The process gas move vertically through the ceramic media in chamber 1, absorbing waste heat stored in the ceramic media, and the incoming air is heated to approximately 1300°F. The air then travels into the combustion chamber, across the top of the tower, and reaches temperatures of 1500°F.

 In the middle of the combustion chamber is a burner which is supplied with fresh air (oxygen source) via combustion blower and natural gas to supplement the combustion reaction to maintain the temperature set point.
 Process air that reaches Chamber 3 is fully combusted, clean air.
 It travels down chamber 3, releasing its heat to the ceramic media blocks.
 The pure, clean air exist the open valve and travels to the exhaust stack where it is emitted to atmosphere.
 In this design, chamber 2 is in purge mode and purges to the inlet air stream, upstream of the process inlet fan.
 Partially combusted air is purged via chamber 2.

 The primary advantage of the RTO design is the ability to capture and re-use waste heat.
 Outgoing hot gases heat the ceramic media beds which then heat the incoming pollutant air.
 At >95% thermal efficiency, the RTO achieves more heat recovery than any other oxidizer.